Yeshey/nixos-box64-binfmt/README.md

 ## Installation with flakes and Usage

-Here's a minimal `flake.nix` demonstrating how to include the `nixos-box64-binfmt` module and its x86_64 package overlay:
+Here's a minimal `flake.nix` demonstrating how to include the `nixos-box64-binfmt` module:

 ```nix
 # flake.nix